blasty/ida-mcp-server/README.md

 # IDA MCP Server

+> [!NOTE]
+> The idalib mode is under development, and it will not require installing the IDA plugin or opening IDA (idalib is available from IDA Pro 9.0+).

 ## Overview

 A Model Context Protocol server for IDA interaction and automation.
 This server provides tools to read IDA database via Large Language Models.